Whether we like it or not, travel scams exist all over the world, and they can happen to the best of us.

 The scam: You’ve just captured the perfect shot and want to share it ASAP.
 You see an unlocked Wi-Fi connection and think ‘what luck!’
 While it might be convenient, it pays to be wary.
 Internet fraudsters often set up free, but unencrypted, Wi-Fi connections in tourist hotspots that when connected, could allow the scammers access to your device, online accounts and passwords.

 How to avoid it:

-- Instead of caving in and using that tempting free Wi-Fi connection, verify the official Wi-Fi network of the establishment you’re in by asking a staff member for help.
-This way, you can be sure you’re using a secure connection (and you can get that coveted Wi-Fi password off them in one sweep).
+1. Instead of caving in and using that tempting free Wi-Fi connection, verify the official Wi-Fi network of the establishment you’re in by asking a staff member for help.
+This way, you can be sure you’re using a secure connection.

-- Use a virtual private network (or VPN) whenever you connect to a public Wi-Fi network in order to protect any data or passwords sent or received whilst connected.
+2. Use a virtual private network (or VPN) whenever you connect to a public Wi-Fi network in order to protect any data or passwords sent or received while connected.
 Everything you need to know about VPNs for travel can be found here.

 The scam: You rent a bike or scooter off the first company you find, but before you know it, the bike gets stolen or damaged.
-You had no idea what happened, but that may be because you have just been scammed.
-Shady rental companies sometimes conspire to be able to demand additional payment off you by stealing or scratching your rental themselves.
+You’ve got no idea what happened, but that may be because you have just been scammed.
+Shady rental companies sometimes conspire to get additional payment off you by stealing or scratching your rental themselves.

 How to avoid it:

-- If renting a bike, use your own lock (not the one provided by the company) to keep the bike safe whilst not in use.
+3. If renting a bike, use your own lock (not the one provided by the company) to keep the bike safe while not in use.
 The company may have a second set of keys you don’t know about.

 The scam: You’re walking along the cobblestone streets of your newest travel locale when all of a sudden you feel something drop onto your clothing.
 Before you can frantically search for the spot, a friendly stranger offers to help wipe it off for you.
 As they walk away, you realise they’ve just plucked your wallet from your pocket or bag.